Liao dynasty: Shengzong (982–1031)

 The Kumo Xi were completely integrated into Khitan administration by 997.
 The prior arrangement of vassalage and tribute had lasted since the time of Emperor Taizong of Liao, but a series of reforms between 994 and 997 discontinued that role.
 The Kumo Xi king became a salaried official and Chinese style administrative units were set up in Kumo Xi territory.
 Their former capital became the "Central Capital" (Zhongjing), which received an inner and outer wall, a Confucian temple, and public buildings were constructed between 1018 and 1020.

 Militarily, the Khitans came into conflict with both the Song dynasty and the Korean kingdom of Goryeo.
 In 986, Emperor Taizong of Song conducted a three-pronged invasion and quickly overwhelmed the Khitan border defenses, but the tide turned as they ventured deep into enemy territory.
+The empress dowager and her 15 year old son, Shengzong, personally rode with their army to confront the Song invasion.
 Far from their supply lines, the Song armies were surrounded and attacked from all sides, resulting in resounding victories for the Khitans on all three fronts.
 Despite their victory, the frontier was severely damaged and many people fled their homes.
 The region would not recover for years.

 In 986, Li Jiqian of the Tanguts submitted to the Khitans and three later, was given a member of the Khitan imperial family as bride and installed as "King of Xia".

-In 985–6, the Khitans attacked Jeongan.
+In 985–86, the Khitans attacked Jeongan.
 In 991, they established three fortified military colonies in the lower Yalu valley, and annexed Jeongan.
 Resistance from Jeongan ended in 999.
 In 992, the Khitans invaded Goryeo, sending a force supposedly 800,000 strong, and demanded that Goryeo cede territories along the Yalu River.
 Goryeo appealed for assistance from the Song dynasty, with whom they had a military alliance, but no Song assistance came.
 After the initial battles, the Khitans made steady southward progress before reaching the Cheongcheon River, at which point they called for negotiations with Goryeo military leadership.
-While the Khitans initially demanded total surrender from Goryeo, and Goryeo initially appeared willing to consider it, Seo Hui was eventually able to convince the Khitans to accept Goryeo as a tributary state instead.
+While the Khitans initially demanded total surrender from Goryeo, and Goryeo initially appeared willing to consider it, Sŏ Hŭi was eventually able to convince the Khitans to accept Goryeo as a tributary state instead.
+The Khitans negotiated a peace that forced Goryeo to adopt the Liao calendar and end tributary relations with Song (a violation of King Taejo’s testamentary injunction never to make peace with the Khitan).
+In exchange, Goryeo diplomat Sŏ Hŭi's negotiations gained Goryeo the incorporation of the land between the border of Liao and Goryeo up to the Yalu River, which was at the time occupied by troublesome Jurchen tribes, citing that in the past the land belonged to Goguryeo.
 By 994, regular diplomatic exchanges between the Khitans and Goryeo began.